LiaScript/docs/README.md

 ## Surveys & Classrooms

                                --{{0}}--
-A survey or questionaire from our perspective is a quiz without a predefined solution.
+A survey or questionnaire from our perspective is a quiz without a predefined solution.
 Thus, the syntax is the same to quizzes, but instead of a solution you have to provide options.
 If you use the [LiaScript-Exporter](https://www.npmjs.com/package/@liascript/exporter) to generate [SCORM-packages](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) of a course, then the state of the quizzes, surveys, and tasks will be stored within the LMS-backend.

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/C6JQPEUsZUyVq" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/james-franco-same-but-different-C6JQPEUsZUyVq">via GIPHY</a></p>

                                --{{1}}--
-But, if you are also using [LiaScript](https://LiaScript.github.io) for your live presentations, you can also open a classroom directly from your Browser and create a shared experience, where all of the connected peers will get the same and anonymous view.
+But, if you are also using [LiaScript](https://LiaScript.github.io) for your live presentations, you can also open a classroom directly from your Browser and create a shared experience, where all the connected peers will get the same and anonymous view.
 We will explain the classroom-idea in more detail at the end of this section.

 ### Text-Inputs

                                --{{0}}--
 As already mentioned, the difference to quizzes is, that you have to provide options or placeholders.
-In case of a text-input you have to provide a placeholder, which consists of at least 3 underscores that are separated spaces.
+In case of a text-input, you have to provide a placeholder, which consists of at least 3 underscores that are separated spaces.

 You can have a single text-input by using the following pattern: